1. Company overview

-Industry segments for the Group are primarily Financial Services and enterprises in Retail, Consumer Packaged Goods, Logistics and Life
+Industry segments for the Company are primarily enterprises in

-Sciences (RCL).
+Services (ECS) and enterprises in Retail, Consumer packaged goods and

 Geographic segmentation is based on business sourced from that

-geographic region and delivered from both onsite and
+geographic region and delivered from both on-site and off-shore.

-offshore.
 North

-America comprises the U.S., Canada and Mexico, Europe includes continental Europe (both the east and the west),
+America comprises the United States of America, Canada and Mexico;

+Europe includes continental Europe (both the east and the west),

 Revenue and identifiable operating expenses in relation to segments are

 categorized based on items that are individually identifiable to that

 segment.
 Allocated expenses of segments include expenses incurred for